THE SHOW "Rescue Me"

 WHEN | WHERE Tonight at 10 on FX

-REASON TO WATCH Launch of sixth (next-to-last) season.
+REASON TO WATCH The start of the long-delayed fifth season.

 WHAT'S NEW Michael J. Fox joins as Dwight, the new lover of Janet Gavin (Andrea Roth).

 CATCHING UP One of the last major casualties of the 2007-08 writers' strike returns after nearly a year and a half - the fourth season finale aired in September 2007 - so a refresher is certainly in order.
 Season four ended with the death of Tommy Gavin's ( Denis Leary) dad, Mike (Charles Durning), who collapsed at a Newark Bears baseball game.
 Far from perturbed, Tommy keeps staring at the game in progress.